rubygarage/rubygarage.github.com/slides/chef.markdown

 > - You only have a single Chef client which uses a local json file to understand what it is comprised of.
 > - Cookbooks are either saved locally to the client or referenced via URL to a tar archive.
-> - There is no concept of different environments.

 ---